-Of course, North Carolina is a big state with different climates, and everyone’s situation is unique.
-Just because solar panels work for your neighbor doesn’t mean they’ll work for you.
-So how do you know if solar’s a fit for your home?
+Of course, North Carolina is a big state and you might wonder if what's true for the Outer Banks also applies to Asheville.
+How do you actually know if solar panels are a fit for your home?
 And how do you find the best solar company to install them for you?
 We’ll answer all that and more below.

 See how much you can save by going solar with Palmetto